 Third instar larvae were taken from the standard vial and put in a new vial with a low quantity of fresh food for the viability assay.
 After 5 days of incubation at 25oC vials were taken out and pupa lethality was backtracked by looking at 6 different points: 1) larvae that did not pupate (0h APF), 2) no visible development in pupae (24h APF), 3) head eversion and development of the eye (48h APF), 4) bristles on dorsal thorax (72h APF), 5) complete fly development in pupa (72h APF) and 6) emerging adults.

-RNA sequencing and analysis
+Whole larvae mRNA sequencing and analysis

 Eighteen libraries were prepared from total RNA of w1118 and Nxt1 trans-heterozygotes genotypes.
 Each genotype had samples of three different stages (wandering larvae, stationary larvae and white prepupae) in triplicates.
 RNA extraction was performed using Trizol (ThermoFisher Scientific) followed by the RNeasy Mini Kit (Qiagen).
 The samples were sent to the University of Exeter to perform the library preparation (ScriptSeq RNA-Seq Library Preparation Kit (Illumina)) and sequencing.
 All samples were 100bp paired-end sequenced on an Illumina HiSeq 2500 using standard mode.

 Each sample was prepared in triplicate, and a sequence depth between 6.4M – 11.1M was achieved with sequencing all libraries.
 The data was analysed with the Tuxedo suite (Trapnell et al. 2012) via GenePattern browser (Reich et al. 2006).
 The lists of genes and their Fragments per Kilobase of Exon per Million Mapped Fragments (FPKM) values were compared and statistically tested between the genotypes with Cuffdiff and were imported to excel and divided into more than 2-fold down regulated, more than 2-fold up regulated and non-differentially expressed lists.
-The differentially expressed genes were assigned statistically significant had a p-value of <0.05.
+The differentially expressed genes that were assigned statistically significant had a p-value of <0.05.
+For analysis of ecdysone-responsive genes we looked for differential expression between mutant and control, minimum of 2-fold up or down regulated and a minimum FPKM value of 10 in at least one condition

-Larval carcass RNAseq
+Larval carcass mRNA sequencing

 Six libraries were prepared from total RNA of w1118 and Nxt1 trans-heterozygotes genotypes.
 Stationary larvae from each genotype were taken and samples were generated in triplicates.
 RNA extraction was performed using a combination of Trizol (ThermoFisher Scientific) and the RNeasy Mini Kit (Qiagen).
 Libraries were generated using the TruSeq Stranded mRNA Library Prep (Illumina) according to manufacturer’s protocol.
+This library preparation method includes an oligo dT selection to sequence only mature, polyadenylated mRNAs.
 Samples were sequenced using 2x75bp paired-end with the NextSeq 500/550 Mid Output v2 kit (150 cycles; Cat.
 No. FC-404-2001) on an Illumina NextSeq500 Sequencer (Illumina).
+Sequencing was performed by the Genome Research Hub at Cardiff University, School of Biosciences

 Each library achieved a read depth between 21M to 32M reads and the data was analysed through the Tuxedo suite (Trapnell et al. 2012).
 Cuffdiff, within this suite, identified significantly differentially expressed genes, alternative splicing and alternative isoform expression.
 The list of genes with FPKM values provided by Cuffdiff was used to separate the lists in more than 1.5-, 2-, 4- and 16-fold down regulated, more than 1.5-, 2-, 4- and 16-fold up regulated and non-differentially expressed.
 The differentially expressed genes that were assigned statistically significant had a p-value of <0.05.
-For graphical display on log axes, 0.001 was added to all FPKM values.
+For graphical display using Excel on log axes, 0.001 was added to all FPKM values.

+Larval carcass total RNA and circRNA sequencing